What's Going On With Lucid Group Stock? - Lucid Group (NASDAQ:LCID)

-This move comes at a challenging time for Lucid.
-The stock has dropped over 30% year-to-date, amplified by a recent second-quarter earnings report that failed to meet analyst expectations.
+What To Know: The pullback follows a sharp rebound on Friday, where the stock surged nearly 14%.
+The rally was fueled by a vote of confidence from Wall Street, as Cantor Fitzgerald reiterated a Neutral rating on the stock while increasing its price target to $20 per share.
+This upgrade came after the stock hit a new 52-week low on Thursday.

-Further dampening sentiment, the company recently lowered its 2025 production guidance, now targeting just 18,000 to 20,000 vehicles for the year.
+The analyst upgrade provided a much-needed boost for investors after a difficult period for the company.
+Last week, Lucid had executed a 1-for-10 reverse stock split to shore up its share price.
+The company has been navigating a challenging market, and recently reduced its 2025 production forecast to between 18,000 and 20,000 vehicles.

-Benzinga Edge Rankings: Reflecting Tuesday’s downturn, Benzinga’s Edge stock rankings show LCID has a very weak Momentum score of 12.25.
+Benzinga Edge Rankings: Highlighting the stock’s challenging performance, Benzinga Edge rankings show a very weak momentum score of 9.53, though it earns a more favorable value score of 63.54.

 How To Buy LCID Stock